Mark Wills

 Mark Wills (born Daryl Mark Williams; August 8, 1973) is an American country music artist.
 Signed to Mercury Records between 1996 and 2003, he released five studio albums for the label – Mark Wills, Wish You Were Here, Permanently, Loving Every Minute, and And the Crowd Goes Wild – as well as a greatest hits package.
 In that same timespan, he charted sixteen singles on the Billboard country charts, all of which made the top 40.
 After leaving Mercury in 2003, he signed to Equity Music Group and charted three more singles.
 Two of these were later included on his sixth studio album, Familiar Stranger, which was released on the Tenacity label in 2008.

 Of his albums, Wish You Were Here is the best-selling, with a platinum certification from the Recording Industry Association of America.
 This album's title track and the late 2002-early 2003 release "19 Somethin'" both reached No. 1; on the Hot Country Songs charts.
 Besides these, six more of his singles have reached top 10 on the chart: his debut single "Jacob's Ladder", "Places I've Never Been", "I Do (Cherish You)", "Don't Laugh at Me", "She's in Love", and a cover version of Brian McKnight's "Back at One".
-Two songs originally recorded by Wills, "Somebody" and "What Hurts the Most", were later hit singles for Reba McEntire and Rascal Flatts, respectively.
+Two songs originally recorded by Wills, "Somebody" and "What Hurts the Most", were later hit singles for Reba McEntire, Jo O'Meara, Rascal Flatts, and Cascada respectively.

 On December 21, 2018, Wills was invited to become the 218th member of the Grand Ole Opry.
 He was inducted on January 11, 2019.